West Cork (UK Parliament constituency)

-Until the 1885 general election the area was part of the Cork County constituency.
+Until the 1885 general election the area was part of the County Cork constituency.
 From 1922, on the establishment of the Irish Free State, it was not represented in the Parliament of the United Kingdom.

 Boundaries

 This constituency comprised the baronies of Bantry, Bear and West Carbery (West Division) and that part of the barony of West Carbery (East Division) consisting of the parishes of Aghadown, Clear Island, Creagh (except the townlands of Gortnaclohy and Smorane), and Tullagh.